pplantinga/delight/README.md

 Function definitions, loops, class definitions, conditionals, and pretty much everything that has a scope ends in ":".

 Comments start with "#" and if they have a "." they are documentation comments.
 They are whitespace-delimited, which avoids problems of nesting a little more cleanly than D's 6 different types of comments, and Python's multi-line strings as the only multi-line comments.

+Probably the coolest feature in Delight is list comprehensions.
+Delight uses functions in std.algorithm to generate an iterable range.
+The syntax is similar to Python's.
+See the last two lines of the code above for an example.

 The language as it stands here is subject to expansion and change, it's still in it's infancy.